 - Riverbed Technology - Offering a simple yet powerful approach, Riverbed is enabling fast and secure connectivity between the user and Azure VWAN.
 They offer a simplified roll out and guarantee reduced equipment and maintenance cost savings.
 Good use-case example for Riverbed is when GHD merged with North American Conestoga-Rovers and Associates - they needed a quick, cost-effective solution to merge the 3,000 employees and 100 offices.
 Their SteelConnect solution helped achieve this saving the company nearly $1 million per annum.
 How does Riverbed SD WAN connect to Azure?
 SteelConnect allows for fast, secure and reliable connections to the Azure VWAN with automated IPsec tunnels.

-- Silver Peak - Automate connectivity to the Azure VWAN with the highest quality.
+- Silver Peak - (Now HPE) Automate connectivity to the Azure VWAN with the highest quality.
 Offering full integration into Azure provisioning of their EdgeConnect product with the capability to support complex network requirements.
 A stand out feature they offer is the ability to see both real time and historical charts for packet loss, latency, inbound and outbound throughput and many more.
 This is normally a paid extra feature, especially with vendors like Cisco.
 They have real focus on monitoring, quality of service (QoS) and fault avoidance.
 Great for mass deployment of equipment as they provide templates, ensuring everything is configured correctly.
 How does Silver Peak SD WAN connect to Azure?
 Their EdgeConnect system and Silver Peak Unity Orchestrator allow you to build, maintain and troubleshoot connectivity between branches/appliances.

 - VMware SD WAN - Gartner leader, VMware continues to set the pace for SD WAN networks and security.
 Compact in size, flexible, scalable and easy to set up, it's not hard to see why they are one of the top choices.
 They continue to help customers shift their legacy networks into the cloud.
 Catering for all organisations and able to scale from small to very large is an excellent service.
 An extremely powerful monitoring platform with built in detection capabilities, makes management uninterrupted.
 How does VMWare SD WAN connect to Azure?
 VMware and Azure have a joint solution called Velocloud.
 It allows you to simplify the process with their GUI and automate connections between your endpoints and the Azure cloud.